Field Productivity Dashboard

 For a detailed explanation of each item, see Data Definition .

-From the perspective of promoting efforts to improve productivity at nursing care facilities, the Productivity Improvement Promotion System Premium is a premium to support the continued use of technology after the introduction of home care robot, ICT, etc. The status of obtaining the premium (I) and the premium (II) at major nursing care facilities such as Intensive Care Home for the Elderly, Long-Term Care Health Facilities, and Specified long-term care facilities is indicated respectively.
+From the perspective of promoting efforts to improve productivity at nursing care facilities, the Productivity Improvement Incentive Program supports the continued use of technologies such as home care robot and ICT after their introduction.
+The status of acquisition of Additional Points (I) and (II) at major nursing care facilities such as health care facilities for the elderly, long-term care welfare facilities for the elderly, and designated life assistance of care home for the elderly facilities is indicated respectively.

 Regarding the continuous activities of long-term care providers, the status of introduction of ICT, home care robot, etc. and the status of introduction of care plan data linkage system, etc. are displayed by prefecture.